Words by Jennifer Sharp, photos by Parm Parmar

-Most will remember the Fair from elementary school visits; youngsters astonished by the gigantic pumpkins and incredible butter sculptures.
+Most will remember the Fair from elementary school visits; youngsters are astonished by the gigantic pumpkins and incredible butter sculptures.
 Now, like then, the Fair provides visitors with a view to Canada’s agricultural heritage: a vision that is all but lost in this era of electronics, social media, and speed-to-market trends.
 Think it’s all about livestock and cowboy boots?
 Think again.
-After almost 100 years, the Royal continues to offer the traditional sights and many more innovative crowd-pleasers.
+After almost 100 years, the Royal continues to offer traditional sights and many more innovative crowd-pleasers.

 Here are our top 5 choices for your visit to the Fair:

 They are everywhere at the Fair!
 Over 5000 magnificent specimens from all over the country are on display and competing for excellence.
 A perennial highlight is the international horse-jumping competition, where the crowd falls silent as these equestrian masters take to the arena.

 Horse competitions extend through dressage, horse-and-buggy, and rodeo.
 Watch them compete for an astounding $800,000 in prize money.
 Not into horses?
 Superdogs, Turbo the goat, rabbit jumping, Jack Russell races… The Royal has it all.

 Forget the mall; shopping at the Fair is beyond compare!
 Tack and another horse-gear figure prominently and less predictable choices abound.
 Cute toques with matching mittens, animal kitsch, endless home-ware and more.
 Bestie picked up a unique and adorable “sock monkey” sweater from 100% New Zealand wool.
 The vendors show competitive pricing and negotiation is welcome.